 \section{Abstract}

-In this article, we investigate the cardinality of Gr\"obner basis under various orderings.
-We identify a family of polynomials $\fset$ and a criteria for the monomial orderings $\monoorder$, such that the reduced Gr\"obner basis $\GB_\monoorder(\fset)$ is double exponential in cardinality.
-We also show that the said criteria is satisfied by orderings such as \emph{lexicographic}, \emph{degree lexicographic} and \emph{weighted} orderings.
+In this article, we investigate the cardinality of Gr\"obner bases under various monomial orderings.
+We identify a family of polynomials $\fset$ and a criterion such that the reduced Gr\"obner basis $\GB_\monoorder(\fset)$ is double exponential in cardinality with respect to any monomial ordering $\monoorder$, which satisfies this criterion.
+We also show that the said criterion is satisfied by orderings such as the {lexicographic}, {degree lexicographic} and {weighted} orderings.